Cybercrime Will Cost You More Than You Think

 Phishing Has Never Been More Expensive

 Phishing is becoming even easier for cybercriminals with Phishing-as-a-Service putting phishing campaigns just a few clicks away for anyone with enough cryptocurrency.
 Another Ponemon Institute study looked at the costs of phishing, which are steadily increasing each year.
 The study found that in an average-sized U.S. corporation of 9,567 people, that lost productivity translates to 63,343 wasted hours every year.
 Each employee wastes an average of 7 hours annually due to phishing scams.
-Based on an earlier study on the cost of key or credential compromise, we estimate a total of 2,050 hours of tech time investigating and responding to one compromise or 10,906 hours estimated over the next 12 months.
-Assuming an average annual rate of $63.50 for tech support, we estimate a total annual cost of $692,531, an increase from $381,920 in 2015 ($62).
+All in all, researchers estimate that it costs businesses an eye-popping 2,050 hours of tech time investigating and responding to one compromise or a shocking10,906 hours estimated over the next 12 months.
+Assuming an average annual rate of $63.50 for tech support, that adds up to a total annual cost of $692,531, an increase from $381,920 in 2015 (this survey is at a 5-year interval).

 Are you ready to fight back against cybercrime?
 See where 2021’s threats are coming from and what’s next.
 DOWNLOAD THE REPORT>>